3 Steps to Find Art Gallery Representation

-And…get prepared to sell yourself.
-However, here is a common problem… not all visual artists have natural sales ability.
-In fact, many artists are rather shy when it comes to selling - and this is the main reason why many artists want and need galleries in the first place!
-So what does one do???
+Keep in mind, there is a common problem among creatives – not all visual artists have natural sales ability.
+In fact, many artists are rather shy when it comes to selling.
+This is actually the main reason why artists need art gallery representation in the first place!

 Step 1: Get Real and Ask Yourself these Questions…